parthsolanke/UDOT-Precursor/README.md

 # UDOT-Precursor
-## Unfairness detection of Terms of Services

 # Terms & Conditions Analysis Tool

 ## Overview

 This tool is designed to analyze and provide insights into the terms and conditions of online services.
-It uses natural language processing (NLP) to classify sentences within the terms and conditions and provides valuable data insights.
+It uses natural language processing (NLP) to classify sentences within the terms and conditions and provides valuable data insights by detecting potentially unfair clauses.

 ## How to Use